rizinorg/rizin/DEVELOPERS.md

 # DEVELOPERS

-This file aims to describe an introduction for developers to work on the code base of rizin project.
+This file is aimed at developers who want to work on the Rizin code base.

 ## Documentation
 There is support for Doxygen document generation in this repo.